Anything to do with recycling in Westminster should be on here, from what to do with old postage stamps to how to deal with shredded paper.

-To recycle your freezer or fridge, see Large electrical appliances.
+To recycle your freezer or fridge, see large electrical appliances.

 There are lots of companies who will take old furniture for recycling or you can donate it to charity shops and second-hand shops.

-See also, office furniture
+See office furniture.

 Using a compost bin or heap is the best option for your garden and for the environment.
 See composting.